-The knowledge or skills required in the role are as follows (essential or desirable): E/D 1.
-Knowledge of policing, crime and community safety policy issues, commissioning and legislative requirements.
+The knowledge or skills required in the role are as follows: E/D 1.
+High level knowledge and experience of performance management and monitoring arrangements, scrutiny techniques and reporting requirements.
 E 2.
-Knowledge and experience of performance monitoring arrangements, and reporting arrangements.
+Knowledge of policing and crime reduction policy issues, policing models and legislat requirements. ive Е

 Job Title: Policy Development Officer

-(Partnerships & Commissioning)
+(Policing & Performance)

-Job Evaluation Number Z020
+Job Evaluation Number Z021

 3. Proven experience of advising and influencing senior management level decision-making.
 Is resilient and independent minded in the face of challenge.
 4. Proven ability to research and manipulate various forms of data along with the ability to make inferences and recommendations.
 5. Experience of communicating technical information to a non-technical audience.
 6. Proven ability to attend and engage in meetings within a police and/or partnership environment.
-7. Awareness and understanding of the legislative framework applicable to statutory partners.
+7. Awareness and understanding of Her Majesty's Inspectorate (HMI) Force inspection practices.
 8. Proven experience of tasking and delegating work to others.
+D